varszegig/ep3-bs/README.md

 ## Version

-The current version is 1.16.3 from October, 2022.
+The current version is 1.17.0 from November, 2022.

+Version 1.17.0
+Statistics, queries for invoices

 Version 1.16.3
 Various bugfixes: